TrAsKiN/my-wow-hub/README.md

 A simple WoW Hub in PHP using **Battle.net API**.

+View a demonstration on my website : http://wow.traskin.net/

 ## Installation

 Install [Composer](https://getcomposer.org/) to automate the installation and update components.